tk5ep/WX-station-LoRa-WiFi/README.md

 The wind direction and speed are measured in ModBus mode via RS485, allowing long distance measurements.
 The rain fall is measured with a rain bucket gauge.

-**Hardware :**
+**Hardware :**<br>
-The used module is a  TTGO T3 v1.6.1 bought on Aliexpress at the LilyGp shop, i can only recommend.
+The used module is a  TTGO T3 v1.6.1 bought on Aliexpress at the LilyGp shop, i can only recommend.<br><br>

-The wind speed and direction sensors are a ModBus RS485 version that can be found (here on Aliexpress] (https://www.aliexpress.com/item/1005005500304078.html)
+The wind speed and direction sensors are a ModBus RS485 version that can be found (here on Aliexpress] (https://www.aliexpress.com/item/1005005500304078.html)<br>
 There are different models for RS485 sensors.
-Be aware that the library used here has been written by me for the above sensors.
+Be aware that the library used here has been written by me for the above sensors.<br>

-The main difference is that the ModBus address is set by writing into a register, not sending a ModBus command.
+The main difference is that the ModBus address is set by writing into a register, not sending a ModBus command.<br><br>